edydkim/UniversalFeeder/README.md

 ## UniversalFeeder
 Universal UpStream Feeder Manager for BI - Data Analysing and Mining.

-Supporting for Reactive Platform - Asynchronous and Event Handler
+Supporting for Reactive Platform - Asynchronous and Event Handler, Scalable System - Scale-Out on Multi-Threading (Thread-Safe)

 see below for details..